Center For Education Excellence

 Despite the state’s standing as a corporate capital and reputation as a model of business efficiency, the business of education in Delaware is in dire need of a drastic upgrade.

 The statistics are alarming.
 According to worldpopulationreview.com, in 2020, Delaware had the 11th highest spending per student in the country at $15,639.
-However, in terms of outcomes, according to the Nation's Report Card, in 2019 (the most recent pre-COVID-19 year):
+However, in terms of outcomes, according to the Nation's Report Card, in 2019 (the most recent pre-pandemic year):

 • only 31% of students statewide were proficient in reading, and

-• only 29% were proficient in math
+• only 29% were proficient in math.

 Due to the pandemic and remote learning, many parents became aware of their children’s schools’ deficiencies and were more motivated to have a role in their children's education.